-The plan also includes new suggested Walk n Roll Maps that highlight suggested walking and biking routes to all schools servicing the Los Altos community (17 total); and School Improvement Maps which highlight both near-term and long-term infrastructure improvements focused on improving walking, biking, and driving infrastructure surrounding each school in or adjacent to Los Altos City Limits (12 total).
+The plan also includes new suggested Walk n Roll Maps that highlight suggested walking and biking routes to all schools servicing the Los Altos community (17 total); and School Improvement Maps which highlight both near-term and long-term infrastructure improvements focused on improving walking, biking, and driving infrastructure surrounding each school (12 total).

 Finally, the plan includes 20 Concept Plan Line drawings that identify potential bicycle or pedestrian project opportunities at a number of key locations or corridors around Los Altos.
-A set of Concept Plan Line Drawing locations were proposed by staff and Complete Streets Commissioners and then discussed and vetted through a public process at Complete Streets Commission meetings, which resulted in a list of final recommended locations presented to the City Council at its January 28, 2020 meeting.
-Council reviewed the list of proposed locations and determined that additional locations presented opportunities that warranted inclusion.
-Council directed staff to include additional locations that are adjacent to or nearby El Camino Real in Los Altos.
+The set of Concept Plan Line Drawing locations were proposed by staff and Complete Streets Commissioners and then discussed and vetted through a public process at Complete Streets Commission meetings, which resulted in a list of final recommended locations presented to the City Council at its January 28, 2020 meeting.
+Council reviewed the list of proposed locations in the area focused behind Los Altos High School, those locations were added to the final list of Concept Plan Line Drawing locations.

 The Concept Plan Line drawings will be used to initiate future neighborhood focused planning discussions for future street improvements.
-These drawings, located in Appendix E within the Complete Streets Master Plan, are not intended to serve a "build vision" for improvements but rather to help guide and initiate discussions with residents.
+These drawings, located in Appendix E within the Complete Streets Master Plan, are considered vision drawings at this stage, and are not plans for development or construction.
+These drawings are intended to help guide and initiate discussions with residents.
+If these areas were to be chosen for a Capital Improvement Project at a future time, a separate community engagement effort would be completed to guide the design.
 A summary of community outreach over the past year (including a summary of online input) is included within the plan.